 This is called the "contingent fee."

 We are going to set the record straight and talk about what attorneys charge for a personal injury case.

 Most attorney fees are contingent, or dependent on the details of your case.
 Attorney fees are contingent because they change depending on the status of your injury claim.
 Some attorneys advertise “no fee if no recovery,” this means that if the attorney loses your case, you may not be charged for their time.

 How Much Are the Contingent Fees?

 A personal injury attorney’s fee is based on when the case is settled.
 The percentage typically goes up as your case moves through the different stages of the legal process.
-Generally, an attorney’s fee ranges from 33.3% to 40%.
+An attorney’s fee ranges from 33.3% to 40%.
 At BenGlassLaw our fee in car accident cases starts at 25%.
-While you should never hire an attorney based on price, you might find what we are doing with the 25% contingent fee in car accident cases inteesting.
+While you should never hire an attorney based on price, you might find what we are doing with the 25% contingent fee in car accident cases interesting.